What is Methylation?

 In electrophilic methylations, the source of the methyl group is an electrophile.
 Examples of electrophilic methylating agents include iodomethane, dimethyl carbonate, dimethyl sulphate, and diazomethane.
 In these reactions, the methylation proceeds via an SN2 reaction.

-Examples of electrophilic methylation include:
+Examples of chemical reactions that can be classified as electrophilic methylation reactions include: